The 25 best Airbnb investment locations in North America

 With this comes opportunities for investors, who can potentially make hundreds of dollars per day, per property from a vacation rental in a high-demand market.

-However, as with any investment there comes risk, and North America is a vast pool of possible locations, all with their own different characteristics.
+However, as with any investment property there comes risk, and North America is a vast pool of possible locations, all with their own different characteristics.

 To help narrow the field, we selected the top 25 destinations by Revenue per Available Rental (RevPAR) and analyzed both the potential income and the cost of acquiring properties in these areas.